lmf-git/cooper/README.md

 To run:

 <<<<<<< HEAD
 TODO: Clean this README up.
-Perhaps it is clean